-If a wheel or tyre is changed any replacement must be of the same type of construction and size.
+If a wheel or tyre fitted to a wheel is changed any replacement must be of the same type of construction and size.

 The law requires that the tyres and pressures must be suitable for the use to which they are being put.
 The minimum tread depth must be 1.6mm throughout a continuous band comprising the centre three-quarters of the breadth of the tread and around the circumference of the tyre.